tobfromme/bingsearchwords/README.md

 Start with the Python script from here:  [bing-rewards](https://github.com/jack-mil/bing-rewards "Bing Rewards")

 You likely want the keywords.txt file to be updated with relevant searches, not things from several years ago.
-Additionally these scripts will keep any search terms with a recently decent year (i.e. 2000+) updated with the current year.
+Additionally, these scripts will keep any search terms including a year (i.e. 2000+) to be updated with the current year.

 Two scripts are provided: